kewde/slate/source/index.md

 For each incoming message a node will attempt to decode the message with every owned address contained in the nodes white-list of addresses to receive messages on.

-To speed up the process and allow for any payload format the Message authentication code (MAC) is calculated for the generated shared secret key, if it does not match the MAC provided in the message, decryption will fail and the function ends.
+To speed up the process and allow for any payload format to be used, the Message Authentication Code (MAC) is calculated for the generated shared secret key, if it does not match the MAC provided in the message, decryption will fail and the function ends.

 **Detailed Procedure**